-Tree man disease may be one of the world's worst diseases and looks like something straight out of a horror movie.
-It involves skin growths that look almost like tree bark, and this is unfortunately one of those skin diseases that is incurable.
-It can completely ruin the lives of those who happen to have it and eventually become fatal.
-To all appearances, the growths caused by the disease actually looks like the person who has it is slowly transforming into a tree.
+"Tree man" syndrome may be one of the world's worst genetic skin diseases - and its effects look like something straight out of a horror movie.
+It involves skin growths that look almost like tree bark, and this is, unfortunately, one of those skin diseases that are incurable.
+It can completely ruin the lives of those who happen to have it, and it can eventually become fatal.
+To all appearances, the growths caused by the disease actually look like the person who has it is slowly transforming into a tree.

 For those wondering what causes epidermodysplasia verruciformis (EV), or Lewandowsky-Lutz dysplasia - the clinical name for tree man syndrome - you are in the same boat as the rest of the medical community.
 The exact causes of this "tree bark skin" is unknown.
 We know it has to do with a very rare genetic disorder, and it may have to do with immune system problems and other infections.
 More research is still being done as scientists and doctors desperately search for a cure.